 Regulate the Use of File Editors in IBM i Production Environments

-Safe-Update guards against unauthorized updates by what is considered to be dangerous programs. – programs that are not compliant to the organization’s business rules since they were not designed for it.
-With Safe-Update, administrators can implant a security layer in the files themselves which will resist unauthorized updates even if such are performed by powerful users who have *ALLOBJ authority.
-The specification is made by allowing whitelists of programs or denying a provided (editable) blacklist of programs which includes known file editors, DFU and the Start SQL command.
+Safe-Update guards against unauthorized updates by dangerous programs – programs were not designed for the organization’s business rules and do not comply with them.
+With Safe-Update, administrators can implant a security layer in the files themselves which will resist unauthorized updates even if powerful users who have *ALLOBJ authority perform them.
+The specification is made by lists of programs that are allowed or prevented from updating programs.
+The editable list of blocked programs can include known file editors, DFU and the Start SQL command.

-When the organization needs to update data with tools that are normally not allowed, Safe-Update implements a workflow that consists of work orders created by management that specifying who can work with the data, the reason of the work, and the limited time during which the work order is valid.
+When the organization needs to update data with tools that are normally not allowed, Safe-Update implements a workflow that consists of work orders, created by management, that specify who can work with the data, the reason for the work, and the limited time during which the work order is valid.
 Based on the work order, the specified programmer can then open a ticket and perform the requested updates interactively or in batch.
 All work under the tickets is logged, even if the data files themselves are not journaled.

 If an unauthorized update is attempted, a window appears requesting the entry of a ticket.

 Safe-Update protects IBM i business-critical data against updates made using programming tools or programs which are not among those that are dedicated to update this data.

 Security systems limit what users can do.
 Safe-Update adds a layer of security: it identifies the program that wishes to update the secured file and decides whether or not to allow it.
 The Sarbanes-Oxley Act and other regulations require that only authorized programs update critical data.
 Programs such as DFU, the interactive Start SQL (STRSQL) command, and third-party file editors are therefore considered potentially risky and are forbidden.
 Using such programs makes your systems unreliable and creates a huge risk of fraud.